kestenbaum/awd-book-challenge/README.md

 ## Introduction

 The customer is a library focused on IT books in the fictitious city of Foobar town.
-The library wants to make its books available online and give customers the possibility to save their favorite books they like on a favorite list.
+The library wants to make its books available online to give customers the possibility to save their favorite books in a list.
 It is your task to create this app for the customer.

 ## Given